 The Sound of Water in the Garden

-If you do have a pond, you'll want to consider how loud a water sound you want from it.
-You can get a gentle trickle from a shooting fountains or a rhythmic cascade from a natural looking waterfall or even a series of falls.
+This is true even if you do have a pond.
+You can get a gentle trickle from a shooting fountain or a rhythmic cascade from a natural looking waterfall or even a series of falls.
 More elaborate set-ups may require hiring professionals and are more easily accomplished if they are part of the original design.Continue to 3 of 5 below.

 03 of 05

 Wildlife is a mixed blessing in the garden, but you can't deny the added layer of pleasure bird songs bring to your outdoor space.
 Birds love plants as much as humans do and it's not hard to get them to visit your garden on a regular basis.
 Include some plants for attracting birds and leave some of them standing throughout the winter, to feed the birds and keep them around.
 Combine the sound of water and the chirping of birds by adding a birdbath in a flower border.

 Speaking of water, if you add any size water garden, you are sure to attract frogs and toads.
 You'll know they are there by the plopping splash you hear as you approach and by their evening chanting, which can be quite loud during mating season.
 They require no extra effort on your part, other than a water spot and some nearby plants for protection from predators.
 You are more likely to attract frogs and toads if you include some potted plants in the water or some rocks that sit above the waterline, for them to sit on, sun - and catch mosquitoes.

 Buzzing insects add yet another sound dimension to the garden.
 Some are welcome, some not so much, but there's a certain satisfaction that comes from being busy as a bee right next to a busy bee.
 All they require are some nectar-rich flowers and minimal use of pesticides.Continue to 4 of 5 below.